linli2492/DataAnalyticsAndVisualization/QuantitativeAnalysisAndVisualization/MarketProfileVolumeProfile/README.md

   <img src="/QuantitativeAnalysisAndVisualization/MarketProfileVolumeProfile/images/Candlestick.png" alt="Candlestick Graph">
 </p>

 **Limitations**: Volume Profile alone lacks context about market sentiment and participant behavior.
-Volume data alone does not reveal how long prices stayed in certain areas or the sequence of price movements, which are crucial to understanding whether the market accepts or rejects certain price levels.
+Volume data by itself does not reveal how long prices remained at certain levels or the order of price movements, both of which are crucial for understanding whether the market is accepting or rejecting specific price levels.

 ## Market Profile